Protest songs in the United States: Bush administration

-Green Day's 2004 album American Idiot contains several Anti-Bush songs.
-The song "American Idiot", was aimed at George W. Bush, and the song "Holiday" is a rant about the War in Iraq.
+While Green Day has made protest songs before and after, their critically acclaimed 2004 album American Idiot contains several politically charged protest songs.
+The title track and lead single, "American Idiot", was aimed at George W. Bush, while the single "Holiday" lambasts the 2003 invasion of Iraq.
+Similarly, the music video for "Wake Me Up When September Ends" portrays a young man going off to fight in the war, showing the real consequences typified by the war.

 American avant-garde singer Bobby Conn wrote an album of anti-Bush songs with his 2004 collection The Homeland.
 Conn has stated that "[a]ll the records that I've done are a critique of what's going on in contemporary America".
 Conn has admitted that while he actively protests what he sees as the evils of American society, he is not always at ease with such a label for himself.
 "I've always done lots of social commentary that I believe in pretty strongly but I am very uncomfortable with the role of the artist as a meaningful social critic ... my whole generation [is] a confused group of people with an ambivalent way of dealing with protest."
 Discussing his 2007 album King for a Day, Conn stated "it's political, but just in a contemporary culture kind of way ...
 Two of the songs are about Tom Cruise, and I don't know if there's a more political statement than Tom Cruise.
 He kind of symbolizes a lot of what's going on in this country right now and how people are responding to it."

 Bobb Conn on being a "protest singer":

 Arcade Fire's 2007 Neon Bible contains many oblique protests against the paranoia of a contemporary America "under attack by terrorism".
 The album also contains two more overtly political protest songs in the form of "Windowsill", in which Win Butler sings "I don't want to live in America no more", and "Intervention", which contains the line "Don't want to fight, don't want to die", and criticizes religious fanaticism in general.
 However, the protest album to achieve the most mainstream success in the first decade of the 21st century was Green Day's American Idiot, which was awarded a Grammy for "Best Rock Album" in 2005, despite its strong criticism of current American foreign policy and George Bush.
 The title track from the album was described by the band as their public statement in reaction to the confusing and warped scene that is American pop culture since 9/11.

 In particular, rapper Eminem has encountered controversy over protest songs directed towards George W. Bush.
 Songs such as "Mosh", "White America", and "We As Americans" have either targeted Bush or the U.S. government in general.
 Eminem registered to vote for the first time in 2004, just for the sake of voting Bush out of office.